core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 this document only talks of the Proxy-Scheme option.
 Given that all URIs this is usable with can be expressed in decomposed CoAP URIs, the need for using the Proxy-URI option should never arise.
+The Proxy-URI option is still equivalent to the decomposed options, and can be used if the server supports it.

 ## Goals